Trails

 For those who want to get outside, but haven’t spent much time mountain biking, consider a cruise.
 We have miles of paved and gravel trail throughout town.
 See our Rental Section for more info on bike rentals.

 The most central paved and gravel trail is the “Rail Trail.”
 This abandoned railroad corridor is now a non-motorized path and travels 28 miles out of town.
-For a pleasant scenic ride, travel from Main Street through City Park (be sure to admire the old Miner’s Hospital along the way).
-From City Park, you can continue out toward Highway 40 and beyond for as long as your heart and legs can carry you, which has sections of very lovely watershed.
+You can ride a gravel bike and easily get in over 50 miles, or for a more casual scenic ride travel from Main Street through City Park (be sure to admire the old Miner’s Hospital along the way).
+From City Park, you can continue out toward Highway 40 and beyond for as long as your heart and legs can carry you, which has sections of great watershed.
+Continue long enough and you can ride to neighboring towns of Wanship, Coalville and beyond.

 The McCleod Trail/Willow Creek/Hwy 224 Connector parallels Highway 224—the main thoroughfare in and out of town—on the east side of the highway.
-Paved or well-grated, you can ride this trail all the way from Kimball Junction’s Redstone/Newpark area to Downtown Park City.
+Now paved all the way, you can ride this trail all the way from Kimball Junction’s Redstone/Newpark area to Downtown Park City.
 Much of the trail follows a stream bed and has park benches along the way, in case you like to take your time.
-You’ll see the picturesque “White Barn,” also known as the “McPolin Farm,” which is located on the opposite side of the highway.
+You’ll see the picturesque “White Barn,” also known as the “McPolin Farm,” which is located on the opposite side of the highway with a tunnel underneath for easy and safe access.
 It’s a fun spot to admire.
 Over 100 years old, it’s received national status as an Historic Landmark.
 Amazingly, it was built with old mining timbers—no nails!

 Round Valley is a perfect place to go if you’re relatively new to mountain biking, or if you need to brush up on your skills.
 Located off Highway 248 and Highway 40, there’s a network of trails surrounded by sage brush.
 If you’re staying in the Downtown area of Park City, it’s easy to ride the Rail Trail out to Round Valley.
 From the Park Meadows neighborhood, you can connect to the trail system at Silver Cloud Drive.